Skip to content

 Before you compare two package figures, ask each château for the inclusion and exclusion lists side by side and confirm whether VAT at 20 percent sits inside the number: a low headline with rooms and catering charged on top can finish above a larger all-in figure.

-The 13 estates span eight regions, with package prices from €8,000 to €105,000.
-On-site sleeping covers 32 to 110 of the wedding party, and seated capacity runs from 120 to 500.
-Minimum stays of two to three nights are common, because the package is priced around a full weekend rather than a single day.
+These estates sit across France's wine and country regions, with package prices spanning from venue-only estate access at the lighter end up to the fullest all-inclusive tiers.
+On-site sleeping covers the wedding party, from an intimate house party to a larger group, and reception capacity runs from a close gathering to several hundred seated.
+Minimum stays of two or three nights are common, because the package is priced around a full weekend rather than a single day.
 Read each inclusion line carefully: a low headline figure can sit beside accommodation or catering charged separately, while a higher figure can already absorb both.

 Every estate works with couples arriving from the UK, the United States, Australia, Canada, and Ireland, with English-speaking planning support.
 Each handles the legal pathway the same way: the civil marriage is completed at home, and a symbolic or blessing ceremony is held at the château.
 This guide is the château-only, package-organised companion to our broader all-inclusive wedding venues in France guide, which covers every venue type.
 For the wider château field, see our French château wedding venues authority.